pieterjanvc/HOLLOW-TREE/docs/extra/dev_env_setup.md

 Navigate to the project root folder and run the following command:

 ```
-uv pip sync requirements.txt
+uv sync
 ```

 _This will create a virtual environment and install all packages needed_

-NOTE: If you make any changes that require new or updated packages, you need to update the `requirements.txt` file by running `uv pip compile pyproject.toml`
+- You can add `--no-dev` to the command above to only install the packages needed to run

 2. Activate the environment